rc1/Bowie/README.md

 Bowie Collections
 =================

 A bowie collection is a series of application to be kept running and periodically auto updated.
-Collections are to be configured on the multiple non-development machines.
+Collections are to be configured on multiple non-development machines.

 Installing
 ----------